koush/scrypted/plugins/tempest/README.md

 ## Setup
 1. Install the plugin in your Scrypted instance
-2. Configure with your Tempest API token and station ID
+2. Configure with your Tempest access token and station ID

 ## Contributing
 Contributions are welcome!
 Feel free to fork and submit pull requests to enhance automation capabilities.